Have you ever heard the term ‘busy as a bee?’

 Most people have.

-But have you ever considered getting an up close look at how busy bees actually are?
+However, have you ever considered getting an up close look at how busy bees actually are?
 Well, if you haven’t, you should.
 Raising bees is becoming more popular by the day.
-It is an interesting hobby that has tons of benefits.
+It is an interesting hobby that has lots of benefits.

-Today I want to share with you all of the reasons you should consider becoming a beekeeper.
+Today I want to share with you all of the reasons you should consider beekeeping.

-But before we do, please read this post about the dangers in beekeeping.
+However, before we do, please read this post about the dangers of beekeeping.
 We want you to be well-informed before making any decisions.

 1. The Gold